Free template

 Weekly (30 min): use the template as-is.

-Biweekly (60 min):everything expands — especially the personal check-in and their agenda.
-Add a recurring “since last time” review of open follow-ups.
+Biweekly (60 min):everything expands, especially the personal check-in and their priorities.
+Add a recurring “since last time” review of open follow-ups so the wider gap doesn’t swallow them.

-First 1:1 with a new report: drop the manager agenda almost entirely and spend the time listening.
+First 1:1 with a new report: drop your own agenda almost entirely and spend the time listening.
 See your first 1:1 as a manager for a full walkthrough.

 Template FAQ

-A copy-paste template works fine.
-A shared workspace works better: it carries your follow-ups forward on its own, keeps every past check-in, and lets your teammate add topics before you meet.
-A year on, it’s also what makes their review easy to write.
+A copy-paste doc works fine until you’re re-typing last week’s open follow-ups into this week’s agenda.
+MeetFika carries them forward on its own, keeps every past check-in in one place, and lets your teammate add topics before you meet.
+A year on, all of it is already organized when it’s time to write their review.

 That’s MeetFika.
 Free to start.